MDegriffa/Aeroparker/README.md

 # Aeroparker
-Submission for Aeroparker assesment
-Made in Visual Studio Code
+Submission for Aeroparker assesment made in Visual Studio Code